Therm-a-Rest Questar 0 Review

 The Questar 0 gets an EN rating of 14F for its comfort range, 0F for its "transition" range, and -40F for its risk (you're gonna die) range.
 As living, breathing humans, we don't take much stock in EN ratings determined by heat sensors on manikins.
 We're in the backcountry using these sleeping bags on a regular basis for work and our own personal objectives, and at the end of the day, the comfort range is what really matters to us.
 That leaves the Questar with a lower score in the warmth metric.

 The Rab Ascent 900 uses the same 650-fill down, but it has approximately 2.7 oz more down, making it loftier.
 Additionally, the Rab has a narrower cut, giving the Questar the comfort advantage, but making it a more efficient insulator.
-There is a lot of extra room in the Questar, and we found it necessary to pack any layers we weren't wearing around our legs to stay comfortable on cold nights, a strategy we employed with almost every bag we tested, the exceptions being the snug fitting Big Agnes Crosho -20 and the Feathered Friends Snow Bunting.
+There is a lot of extra room in the Questar, and we found it necessary to pack any layers we weren't wearing around our legs to stay comfortable on cold nights, a strategy we employed with almost every bag we tested, the exceptions being the snug-fitting Big Agnes Crosho -20 and the Feathered Friends Snow Bunting.

-The 650 fill down used in the Questar doesn't have as good of warm-to-weight ratio as bags that use 850+ fill down, but it still manages to weight under 3 lbs, 46.7 oz to be exact, and costs around half as less as the high fill power competition.
+The 650 fill down used in the Questar doesn't have as good of warm-to-weight ratio as bags that use 850+ fill down, but it still manages to weigh under 3 lbs, 46.7 oz to be exact, and costs around half as less as the high fill power competition.

 Suitable for backpacking, but by no means ultralight, we'd choose the REI Co-op Magma 10 over the Questar if weight was our top priority after staying within a tight budget.
 For more comfort and little extra warmth, we'd grab the Questar.